-- All visiting dogs must be on a lead that keeps the dog reasonably close to the adult who is control of them; - No dogs accompanying children to and from school are allowed inside any school buildings only dogs resident on the school site or assistance dogs are allowed inside school buildings; - Unsupervised resident or assistance dogs must be secured in an appropriate crate when on the school site; - Visiting dogs must not be left unsupervised on the school premises and must not be left in the sole care of anyone under the age of 18.
-No dog can be tied up and left unattended on or near the school site at any time dogs should be kept away from entry ways so that children have a choice whether they want to come in direct contact with dogs; - If any parent or pupil object to the animal's presence, then arrangements must be made to ensure that this animal is kept away from them.
-If necessary, the animal may need exclusion from specific areas; - In any event, no dogs are allowed in the enclosed Early Years play area at any time;

-- The adult bringing the dog on site is responsible for cleaning up and removing from site any soiling by their dog on the school grounds and failure to do so will mean the dog will no longer be allowed in the school grounds (N.B. dog waste must not be put into the school bins); - All dogs coming onto school grounds must be properly vaccinated and treated for fleas and other parasites, regularly groomed and checked for signs of infection or other illness; - Claws should be kept trimmed to reduce the risk of scratches; - Pets that are ill should be diagnosed and treated by a vet and should not be allowed in the school premises until their health is restored.
-All pets should have their coats cleaned regularly. - When bringing dogs on to the site, dog owners do so with an absolute understanding that their dog has no issues around children, has never displayed any aggression towards children or others and that the owner believes the dog is fully trustworthy in a school environment; - It is understood that bringing dogs to school is a privilege not a right and is done at the absolute discretion of the Headteacher.
+- The school dog must be on a lead that keeps the dog reasonably close to the adult who is control of it; - No dogs accompanying children to and from school are allowed inside any school buildings or on the playground; only the school dog is allowed inside school buildings and on the playground; - If any parent or pupil object to the animal's presence, then arrangements must be made to ensure that the dog is kept away from them.
+If necessary, the dog may need exclusion from specific areas; - In any event, no dog is allowed in the enclosed Early Years play area at any time; - The adult bringing the dog on site is responsible for cleaning up and removing from site any soiling by their dog on the school grounds and failure to do so will mean the dog will no longer be allowed in the school grounds (N.B. dog waste must not be put into the school bins); - The school dog must be properly vaccinated and treated for fleas and other parasites, regularly groomed and checked for signs of infection or other illness; - Claws should be kept trimmed to reduce the risk of scratches; - Should the school dog fall ill, it will be diagnosed and treated by a vet and will not be allowed on the school premises until their health is restored.
+The school dog will have its coat cleaned regularly. - It is understood that bringing a school dog to school is a privilege not a right and is done at the absolute discretion of the Headteacher.